kinoraw/kinoraw_tools/README.md

 <img align="" src="/imgs/audio_tools_meter.png">

 To use this you need to install Jack and JACK Meterbridge.
+It will probably work by default in Ubuntu Studio and similar distros.
 Select the meter type and press **Launch audio meter**

 <img align="" src="/imgs/audio_tools_metertype.png">